-The SCRFA Student Travel Award of US$800 is available for a student working on fish aggregations in the Gulf of Mexico, Caribbean or tropical east Pacific Ocean to attend the 70th GCFI in Merida, Mexico, November 2017.
-(APPLICATIONS ARE NOW CLOSED)
+The SCRFA Student Travel Award of US$800 is available for a student working on fish aggregations in the Gulf of Mexico, Caribbean or eastern tropical Pacific Ocean to attend the GCFI 71 in San Andres, Colombia, November 2018.

 The Award is to encourage and help students to work on fish aggregations and showcase their ideas and work at GCFI.

 Carlos Zayas Santiago (University of Puerto Rico) - 2017

 Lynn Waterhouse (Scripps Institution of Oceanography) - 2016